• cs702 a year ago

 Loma Linda residents don't have a notable longer life span than the other residents of California.

-• CareerAdvice01 an hour ago
+• CareerAdvice01 a year ago

 I come from one of these blue zones on the southern coast of Europe.
 That low income low literacy people live longer, provided they have good genetics seems plausible to me.
 These people tend to lead a semi-agrarian life and remain active well into their 80s.
 Their more educated higher income counterparts will probably have spent their life being sedentary and their retirement in a coffee shop indulging themselves.
 If food plays a role, it's only insofar as them being less indulgent.
 Otherwise I believe the obsession on diet is only because it is one factor that is relatively easy for people to change.
 Genetics plays a huge role, because if your body betrays you early on, you won't be able to remain active and focused on life in your later years.
 Climate probably also plays a role because again, you need good climate to remain active all year round.
 So does family.
 Seeing your family everyday keeps you planted in life.
 Healthcare might also play a role.
 Our healthcare is much more caring than the one in the northern European states.